freifunk-gluon/uradvd/README.md

 * `--preferred-lifetime <seconds>`: The span of time during which the address can be freely used as a source and destination for traffic.
 Should be less or equal valid-lifetime. (default is `14400` seconds => 4h)
 * `--max-router-adv-interval <seconds>`: The maximum time allowed between sending unsolicited multicast router advertisements from the interface, in seconds. (default is `600` seconds => 10m)
 * `--min-router-adv-interval <seconds>`: The minimum time allowed between sending unsolicited multicast router advertisements from the interface, in seconds. (default is `200` seconds => 3m20s)
+* `--pref64 <prefix>/<len>`: The NAT64 prefix used for IPv6 address synthesis by clients, as defined in RFC 8781, in CIDR notation.
 * `--version`: Display the version number of the invoked uradvd.

 This program is packaged for [OpenWrt](https://openwrt.org/) and [NixOS](https://nixos.org/).